Multi-sport nordic club based in Squamish, British Columbia, Canada

 The Sea to Sky Nordics runs a cross country skiing program for children and teens.
-It is a club-run program that follows the skill development program set out by Nordiq Canada.
-Our philosophy is to encourage participation, interaction and the development of technical skiing skills in a fun and motivating atmosphere.
+It is a volunteer-run program that follows the skill development program set out by Nordiq Canada.
+Our philosophy is to encourage participation and the development of technical skiing skills in a fun and motivating atmosphere.

 It is based on the Long-Term Athlete Development model, where improvement within the sport is through exposure to activities that develop overall motor and sport skills.
 The focus is on having fun and developing a lifelong love of cross-country skiing.